i-amsagar/i-amsagar/README.md

 ### Hi 👋, I'm Sagar Tomar 🤗

-- 👨‍💻 I’m currently working on C++, HTML, CSS, Bootstrap, Tailwind CSS, Sass, JavaScript, ReactJs, RESTAPI, Mongodb, Python & Graphql.
+- 👨‍💻 Software Engineer | Full Stack Developer | Web Development
-- 📝 I’m currently learning NodeJs, Express and Graphql
+- 📝 I’m always seeking new technologies to explore.
-- 💬 Ask me about <..
-Web Development ..>
+- 💬 Ask me about Web Development!
+I'm here to help.
-- 🌟 Fun fact: I 🥰love to Code and ...✌️
+- ✨ Fun fact: I'm passionate about coding and enjoy the thrill of problem-solving before writing the code. ✌️
 - 🤔 "First, solve the problem.
 Then, write the code😎"
+- 🌐 Feel free to explore my GitHub profile for impressive projects and code samples!

 ---